Iteam1337/eslint-config-react/README.md

 # Iteam ESLint config for React

-Contains our preferred defaults for React development
+Contains our preferred eslint defaults for JS and TS React development

+This library only contains eslint _code quality_ rules and is unopinionated regarding the consumer projects formatting preferences.

+Althought it shouldn't happend, this means that any prettier configs you decide to use locally will override any potential conflicts it would raise with this eslint config.

 ## Installation